tangchang-b/tangchang-b/README.md

 --->
 Now I decide to learn frontend.

-Good luck to me!
+-Good luck to me!
-Today I applied to GitHub Education successfully.
+-Today I applied to GitHub Education successfully.
-I've known about GitHub for many years but don't know how to use it.
+-I've known about GitHub for many years but don't know how to use it.
-Using FreeCodeCamp is comfortable.
+-Using FreeCodeCamp is comfortable.
-"Able to accept or tolerate delays, problems, or suffering without becoming annoyed or anxious."
+-"Able to accept or tolerate delays, problems, or suffering without becoming annoyed or anxious."

 - be patient